Hello again! My name is Matte Hanna and I’m a full-time photographer living on the Oregon coast.

 New upgrades also include the addition of a second memory card slot, giving professionals on the fence about making a switch a more attractive push towards Nikon’s mirrorless cameras.

-For those working in the wedding or live event industry, there is much comfort knowing you have a backup copy of those special moments that cannot be reshot.
+For those working in the wedding or live event industry, there is much comfort in knowing you have a backup copy of those special moments that cannot be reshot.

 The Dynamic Range of the Z7 II is impressive, measured at 26.3 bits and 14.
 EV.